S3 Intelligent Tiering Storage Class

 The steps for implementing Intelligent Tiering as the storage class for the S3 objects in Artifactory are as follows:

-Set up a lifecycle rule to transition all existing objects to Intelligent Tiering.
+2. Set up a lifecycle rule to transition all existing objects to Intelligent Tiering.
 The same lifecycle rule should also set the storage class of newly created objects to Intelligent Tiering.
-Make sure to also include the previous versions, in case versioning is enabled.
+Also include previous versions if versioning is enabled.
 Click here for more details.

-Optional: After no less than one month, run an S3 Inventory job and report how many objects have been transitioned to the infrequent access tier.
-It’s worth considering that the cost of S3 for the first month will be higher than when using standard storage.
-This is because all objects will sit in the frequent access tier that doesn’t offer a reduction in costs, and on top of that you will be paying for the S3 Intelligent Tiering service.
+3. Optional: After at least one month, run an S3 Inventory job to report how many objects have transitioned to the infrequent access tier.
+S3 costs for the first month will be higher than with standard storage, because all objects remain in the frequent access tier (which offers no cost reduction) while you also pay for the S3 Intelligent Tiering service.
 Click here for more details.

 Note